Natural Gas Laws and Incentives in California

 Fleet Vehicle Procurement Requirements

 When awarding a vehicle procurement contract, every city, county, and special district, including school and community college districts, may require that 75% of the passenger cars and/or light-duty trucks acquired be energy-efficient vehicles.
-By definition, this includes hybrid electric vehicles and alternative fuel vehicles that meet California's advanced technology partial zero emission vehicle (AT PZEV) standards.
+By definition, this includes hybrid electric vehicles and alternative fuel vehicles that meet California's advanced technology partial zero emission vehicle standards.
 Vehicle procurement contract evaluations may consider fuel economy and life cycle factors for scoring purposes.
 (Reference California Public Resources Code 25725-25726)

 Freight Efficiency Action Plan

 The California State Transportation Agency, the California Environmental Protection Agency, the Natural Resources Agency, and relevant state departments, including the California Air Resources Board, the California Department of Transportation, the California Energy Commission, and the Governor's Office of Business and Economic Development, implemented the California Sustainable Freight Action Plan (Plan), which establishes targets to improve freight efficiency and transition to zero emission technologies.
 The Plan identifies state policies, programs, and investments to achieve the following targets:

 - Improve freight system efficiency by 25% by 2030; and